-That’s why we put together this collection of nine free baby patterns for you.
-From adorable knit baby hats (including a preemie cap), to baby socks, booties, blankets, and a stunning cabled cardigan, this collection has a little bit of everything for your favorite babies.
+That’s why we put together this collection of nine free baby knitting patterns for you.
+From adorable knitted baby hats (including a preemie cap), to knit baby socks, booties, blankets, and a stunning cabled cardigan, this collection has a little bit of everything for your favorite babies.

-With their tiny size, baby knits work up quickly, and make great stash buster projects.
-They are also the perfect way for knitters of all abilities to hone in on skills, and try new stitches or techniques.
-Knitting for babies can be as much fun for you, as for those enjoying the finished piece.
+With their tiny size baby knits work up quickly and make great stash buster projects.
+They are also the perfect way for knitters of all abilities to hone in on skills and try new stitches or techniques.
+Baby knits can be as much fun for you, as for those enjoying the finished piece.
 Check out all the included designs then download the entire collection for free to knit your favorite baby patterns today—smiles are guaranteed!

 Preemie Caps by Eunny Jang